“A Tale of Two Freshmen”: Your College Survival Guide

-Mary’s parents also knew it was important for their daughter to advocate for herself in school.
+The most important skill that we can teach teenagers that will increase their likelihood of success is being a strong self-advocate.
+Mary’s parents knew it was important for their daughter to advocate for herself in school.
 Beginning in upper-elementary and middle school, they took Mary along to school meetings with teachers and doctors.
 As she got older, she participated more.
 When crises cropped up, they helped her think about what she wanted to say and accompanied her to the meeting to say it.
 She learned to deal with conflict.
 By her senior year, she was handling most of her school and doctor conferences and conversations on her own.

 You Are Part of the Solution

 Like Mary’s parents, you can use the high school years to help your teen practice being independent.
 To take this step, you’ll have to see things as Mary’s parents did.

 - They allowed her to manage her own challenges and struggles.
 Unlike Catherine’s parents, they stopped playing Warrior, Director, and Repairman.